Browsed by

 Tag: Italy

+What a perfect summer pairing!
 Aperol Spritz launches #SpritzSuppers recipes in collaboration with Polpo restaurant A few months ago I attended an interesting event at the Campari UK headquarters where we learned how Russel Norman (of Polpo fame) introduced one of Italy’s most famous aperitifs to the UK.
 Made with Aperol, Spritz is actually one of the many aperitifs Aperol can help with.
-I remember for example ejoyig may ‘Apertass’ back in Napoli, whereby Aperol, slightly alcoholic bitter cordial, is mixed with the brightly coloured…
+I remember for example ejoyig may ‘Apertass’ back in Napoli, whereby Aperol, slightly alcoholic bitter cordial, is…

 Read More Read More